Semiparametric Estimation of a CES Demand System with Observed and Unobserved Product Characteristics: Introduction

-Accommodating zero market shares in the data has been a major difficulty in the demand estimation literature for the past two decades, since \citet{Berry1994,Berry1995}.
+Our second contribution is the development of a direct method that accommodates zero predicted and observed market shares.
+Accommodating zero market shares in demand estimation has been a major difficulty in the literature for decades, dating back to at least \citet{Deaton1980}. \citet{Berry1994,Berry1995}'s logit demand model is not an exception.
 Discrete choice frameworks with additive idiosyncratic errors with unrestricted support inherently do not allow for zero individual choice probabilities.
+Individual choice probabilities are treated as predicted individual quantity shares, aggregated over homogeneous or heterogeneous individuals and equated with observed market shares for identification and estimation of model parameters.
 In logit demand models, additive idiosyncratic shocks are distributed as an i.i.d.
 Type-I extreme value.
-In such a case, exponential functions in the numerators of predicted market share expressions are inevitable, implying that provided that a product yields any utility higher than negative infinity, the product must have a strictly positive predicted market share.
-Individual choice probabilities are treated as predicted individual quantity shares, aggregated over homogeneous or heterogeneous individuals and equated with observed market shares for identification and estimation of model parameters.
+In such a case, the numerator of the individual choice probability is the exponential of the alternative utility's deterministic part.
+Provided that an alternative yields any utility higher than negative infinity, the alternative must have a strictly positive predicted market share.
 However, zero observed market shares are often observed in data.
-Thus, in practice, researchers simply drop samples with zero observed market shares, or add a small, arbitrary number to zero observed market shares.
+Thus, in practice, researchers simply drop samples with zero observed market shares or add a small, arbitrary number to zero observed market shares.
 These \emph{ad hoc} measures cause biases in estimates.
-By modeling intensive and extensive margins separately in the CES demand system, we argue that selection in a consumer's choice set must be considered for identification and estimation of model parameters.
-Modeling both extensive and intensive margins in a single utility maximization problem was introduced by \citet{Hanemann1984}, followed by \citet{Chiang1991,Chintagunt1993,Nair2005}, commonly relying on a single-choice assumption.
-We extend their idea in the context of the Marshallian CES demand system, to accommodate the zero predicted and observed market shares.\footnote{Our framework also relates closely to consideration set formulation literature in quantitative marketing. \citet{Mehta2003} demonstrate in a different modeling context that estimated price coefficients can be biased upward when the consideration set formulation is ignored.}
+We argue that selection in a consumer's consideration set must be taken into account for identification and estimation of model parameters.
+The consideration set selection drives the conditional expectation of unobserved product characteristics that are conditioned on instruments being non-zero and likely positive.
+The usual generalized method of moments estimation yields price coefficient estimates that are biased upward when this consideration set selection process is ignored.